ESMValGroup/ESMValTool_Tutorial/_episodes/10-diagnostics.md

 {: .solution}

 ## Plotting Diagnostic Output

 Often, the end product of a diagnostic script is a plot or figure.
-ESMValTool makes it possible to produce a wide array of such figures as seen in the [gallery] (https://docs.esmvaltool.org/en/latest/gallery.html).
+ESMValTool makes it possible to produce a wide array of such figures as seen in the [gallery](https://docs.esmvaltool.org/en/latest/gallery.html).
 In this example we use Iris cubes for processing the netCDF data.
 The Iris cube returned from the *compute_diagnostic* function (line 93) is passed to the *plot_diagnostic* function (line 99).
 You could return an xarray data object for example and pass that on to the plotting function.